Demonstrandum/seam/README.md

 ### Installation

-You may clone the repo, then build and install
+You may clone the repo, then build and install by
 ```sh
 git clone git://git.knutsen.co/seam
 cd seam